 “At the close of each day, Shoalers gather at the foot of the hill and form a procession, carrying candle lanterns as the villagers of long ago carried their whale-oil lamps up the same winding path.
 Inside the chapel, the candle lanterns are hung on brackets from the walls, providing the only source of light.”

-The monument proved to be Tuck Monument, a large granite obelisk built to honor Shoals minister Rev. John Tuck.
+The monument proved to be Tucke Monument, a large granite obelisk built to honor Shoals minister Rev. John Tucke.
 You get to the monument by passing through a wooden turnstile, and follow a path bordered high with flowering hedges until you reach the base.

 After seeing Tuck Monument, we took a loop around the back of the Oceanic, past the bustle of machinery (a lot of it solar-powered) that keeps the island running, then headed inside to check out the lobby and grab a drink at the snack bar before making our way back to the boat that would return us to the mainland.

 The gleaming lobby had a parlor-meets-classroom look, with daily schedules on display and the permeating aroma of home-cooked food, ocean air, sunscreen, and the faint whiff of grade-school chalkboard.